APR FAQs

 What is APR – and why should I do it?

-Accreditation in Public Relations (APR) is an internationally recognised qualification achieved by public relations professionals who have demonstrated broad knowledge, experience and professional and ethical judgement.
+Accreditation in Public Relations (APR) is a qualification achieved by public relations professionals who have demonstrated broad knowledge, experience and professional and ethical judgement.

 Earning the APR demonstrates your mastery of strategic communications practice and a commitment to lifelong learning and ethical standards.
-Attaining this valuable distinction is a personal and professional achievement that can lead you to the next level in your career.
+Attaining this valuable distinction is a personal and professional achievement that can lead you to the next level in your career both in Aotearoa and internationally.

 Graduates of the APR programme are entitled to use the postnominal APR.